 Carbs will make up the majority of your daily food intake.
 Still, there is such a thing as focusing too heavily on them.

-Including a serving of protein with every meal is imperative to make sure your body is getting what it needs.
+Including a serving of protein with every meal is imperative to make sure your body is getting what it needs (and you may want to use a vegan protein powder).
 A meal that doesn’t balance all three macronutrients (carbs, protein, and fat) is also not going to be filling, so you’ll find yourself reaching for more food in a heartbeat.
 This is where the “starving vegan” stereotype comes from!